enderonSchool/Scratch-Browser/README.md

 `let link = "https://scratch.mit.edu/projects/" + id.toString() + "/embed"`
-Then it makes an iframe, but because the src is a variable it has to add it seprately `document.getElementById("id of the empty div").innerHTML = '<iframe /*iframe stuff */></iframe>`
+Then it makes an iframe, but because the src is a variable it has to add it seprately `document.getElementById("id of the empty div").innerHTML = '<iframe /*iframe stuff */></iframe>` Finally, it sets the src of the iframe to the link `document.getElementById("iframe id").src = link`